Teen Vogue

-Teen Vogue is an American online publication, formerly in print, launched in January 2003, as a sister publication to Vogue, targeted at teenagers.
+Teen Vogue is an American progressive online publication, formerly in print, launched in January 2003, as a sister publication to Vogue, targeted at teenage girls and young women.
 Like Vogue, it included stories about fashion and celebrities.
 Since 2015, following a steep decline in sales, the magazine cut back on its print distribution in favor of online content, which has grown significantly.
 The magazine had also expanded its focus from fashion and beauty to include politics and current affairs.
 In November 2017, it was announced Teen Vogue would cease in print and continue online-only as part of a new round of cost cuts.
+Other publications would also follow and go digital, such as InStyle.
 The final print issue featured Hillary Clinton on the cover, and was on newsstands on December 5, 2017.

+On November 3, 2025, publisher Condé Nast announced that Teen Vogue's website would be folded back into the parent Vogue website; this decision was castigated by unions representing its editorial staff.
+Vogue said the change is "not intended to diminish Teen Vogue", and that, "the title will remain a distinct editorial property, with its own identity and mission."

 History

 Teen Vogue was established in 2003 as a spinoff of Vogue and led by former Vogue beauty director Amy Astley under the guidance of Anna Wintour with Gina Sanders as founding publisher.
 The magazine was published in a smaller 6¾"x9" format to afford it more visibility on shelves and some flexibility getting into a digest size slot at checkout stands.
 Teen Vogue's original price was $1.50 (USD)--"about as much as a Chap Stick" media critic David Carr noted—and about half the price of contemporaneous magazines aimed at a similar demographic, like Seventeen and YM.
 At launch, founding editor-in-chief Astley said that topically, the publication would focus on doing "what we do well, which is fashion, beauty and style."
 Teen Vogue was the first teen-focused addition to the Condé Nast portfolio, previously focused on adult audiences.
 The publication began with four test issues, then published six issues in 2003 and ten in 2004.